What is the 5 5 5 rule on social media

 5 value-driven posts

 Educational posts form the foundation of long-term audience trust.
 These posts aim to inform, teach, or provide insight without directly promoting a product or service.
 Their primary goal is to position your brand as a reliable and knowledgeable resource within your industry.
+Common examples of value-driven posts will include:- Industry trends and analysis.

 - How-to guides and best practices.